deanjerkovich/loraham/README.md

 - They're easy to design 3D printable cases for; a few already exist for free
 - Low power consumption, with a fair ability to tune for very low (although, will never be comparable to purpose-specific hardware obviously)

+## Solar power

+There are numerous ways you can have these boards running entirely off solar power.
+The easiest way is to buy a panel, charge circuit, and battery specifically designed for these boards.
+But by far the cheaper and more convenient way is to purchase an outdoor solar light and wire your board into that.

+You'll get:
+- A weather sealed enclosure
+- A solar panel
+- A battery (often of decent capacity)
+- A charge controller
+- Mounting hardware
+- Spare LEDs for other projects

+All for about $10 - $20!

+See [offgrid-power](/offgrid-power/) for more details

 # Software

 The software run on each device is typically node specific, but reuses a fair amount (most of it should be shifted to a library).